Views: 1

 in eternity after annihilation, they moved forward.

 How can we account for the rapture of these birds, moving towards an eternity outside of time, stepping out of themselves and yet, by a special grace, still being able to return to themselves after having glimpsed what it means to step for a moment out of our temporal perception, it’s as if a hundred thousand centuries had passed in an instant.
-This is reminiscent of the Bible’s own words: “a thousand years are like yesterday”, or St. Paul’s experience in 2nd Corinthians 12:3-4: “I know that this man in this state – is it in his body, is it without his body?
-I don’t know, God knows – this man here has been taken to paradise and has heard ineffable words, which it is not for man to utter.”
+This is also reminiscent of the Bible’s own words: “In your sight, a thousand years are like yesterday, a day that has passed, an hour in the night” (Psalm 89:4), or St. Paul’s experience in 2nd Corinthians 12:3-4: “I know that this man in this state – is it in his body, is it without his body?
+I don’t know, God knows – this man here has been taken to paradise and has heard ineffable words, which it is not possible for man to utter.”
 These words do not fit into our language, because the reality contemplated cannot fit into the limits of our world.
 This is also true of the Name of God in the Bible. (link)

 نیست هرگز، گر نوست و گر کهن زان فنا و زان بقا کس را سخن